 In 1985, William Jolitz and Lynne Jolitz adapted the source code of BSD to work on the i386 microprocessor under the name 386BSD.

-In 1991, Brad Grantham, Lawrence Kesteloot and Chris Caputo ported 386BSD to Mac under the name MacBSD.
+In 1991, Brad Grantham, Lawrence Kesteloot and Chris Caputo ported 386BSD to macOS under the name MacBSD.
 In 1992, BSD was running on Mac II systems.

-In May 1993, NetBSD 0.8 was first released.
-NetBSD was the first royalty-free Unix —like OS.
+On 05/1993, NetBSD 0.8 was first released.
+NetBSD was the first royalty-free Unix OS.
 Around the same time, Allen Briggs and Michael Finch started to merge NetBSD 0.8 and MacBSD to avoid possible feuds.
 By the time NetBSD 1.0 came around, the NetBSD/mac68k project was established.
-See list of distributions based on NetBSD.
+See the the list of distributions based on NetBSD.

-In November of 1993, Nate Williams, Rod Grimes and Jordan Hubbard released FreeBSD 1.0 for x86 microprocessors based on 4.4BSD-Lite (1995) with components of the Unofficial 386BSD Patchkit, which they had developed for William Jolitz's OS.
-Jordan Hubbard is also credited for FreeBSD Ports, a command line package manager to install programs via the Makefilemacro.
-See list of distributions based on FreeBSD.
+On 11/1993, Nate Williams, Rod Grimes and Jordan Hubbard released FreeBSD 1.0 for x86 microprocessors based on 386BSD, which they had developed for William Jolitz's OS.
+Jordan Hubbard is also credited for FreeBSD Ports, a command line package manager to install programs via the makefile macro.

-In October 1995, Theo de Raadt (a former core team and co-founder of NetBSD, who asked to leave the organization) first released OpenBSD 2.0 as a fork of NetBSD.
-See list of distributions based on OpenBSD.
+On 10/1995, Theo de Raadt (a former core team and co-founder of NetBSD, who was asked to leave the organization) first released OpenBSD 2.0 as a fork of NetBSD.

-In July 2003, Matthew Dillon started DragonFly BSD, which is fork of FreeBSD 4.x and belongs in the same class as Linux being based on Unix ideals and APIs.
-See list of distributions based on DragonFly BSD.
+On 07/2003, Matthew Dillon started DragonFly BSD, which is fork of FreeBSD 4.x and belongs in the same class as Linux being based on Unix ideals and APIs.